DaveyByrnes/pands-project/README.md

 Hi there, I'm David - and you're currently reading my README.md file regarding my pands-project for 2025, centered around the Iris dataset.

+I am comfortable writing markdown files because I use [Obsidian](https://obsidian.md/) as one of my primary notetaking sources, both for personal use and for use throughout this college course.

 ### **Project Parameters**

 - [x] Research the dataset online and write a summary about it in your README.